ockertbotha/docker-phoenix/README.md

 ```

 ## Step c4: Build and initialize the project
-Work through Steps a2 - a5 replacing the project name where necessary.
+Work through Steps a2 - a5 replacing the project name where necessary and remembering you don't need the alias bit.